Last updated on August 21st, 2023 at 05:35 pm

 - Railways also help in maintaining law and order in the country.

 - Railways help in the price stabilization of commodities due to better mobility of products.

 - Railways help to increase the national wealth as land value increases due to industrial development.

 - Railways help in increasing the earning and standard of living of Indian people.

 How Indian railways are classified?
 Discuss in detail?

-It is based on the importance of route, traffic carried, and maximum permissible speed, the railway board has classified the Indian railway lines into the following three categories:
+It is based on the importance of route, traffic carried, and maximum permissible speed, the railway classified the Indian railway lines into the following three categories: